floshin/acrolib/terminology/individuals.md

 ## IV.
 Individual Elements

 **Individual Elements** are those elements that are performed individually on the floor.
 They are less important than partner elements, give less value and in order to put more focus on the partner elements they have become optional in the senior level, while remaining mandatory in the age groups for reasons of skill development.
 Since this change in the rules many senior partnerships do not perform any individual elements anymore.
-Individual elements are divided into four categories: (1) Agility, (2) Static, (3) Flexibility and (4) Tumbling.
+Individual elements are divided into four categories: (1) Static/Balance, (2) Flexibility, (3) Agility and (4) Tumbling.

-* **Agilities** are individual floor acro elements done from a standing or walking position and landing in a variety of positions, that are supposed to demonstrate agility.
-Some examples: A backhandspring from standing, landing in a lunge, a headspring with a 180° rotation into a plank, a salto from a standing position into side splits.
-Agilities differ from tumbling elements primarily through their setup of not running into it, not translating forward momentum into upward momentum (as done in tumbling).
 * **Statics** are individual balance elements like handstands, footstands or levers/supports performed on the floor.
 They have to be statically fixated for 2 seconds.
 * **Flexibilities** are individual elements performed on the floor that are supposed to demonstrate a specific, standardised degree of flexibility, either statically in form of splits and bridges, or dynamically in movements such as walkovers.
 They do not have to be held and can just be entered shortly.
+* **Agilities** are individual floor acro elements done from a standing or walking position and landing in a variety of positions, that are supposed to demonstrate agility.
+Some examples: A backhandspring from standing, landing in a lunge, a headspring with a 180° rotation into a plank, a salto from a standing position into side splits.
+Agilities differ from tumbling elements primarily through their setup of not running into it, not translating forward momentum into upward momentum (as done in tumbling).
 * **Tumbling** are individual dynamic elements such as handsprings, somersaults and twists which, other than agilities, are performed with a run-up into them in succession by translating forward momentum into upward momentum.
 A typical example would be a Round-off → Backhandspring → Back Tuck.

-### Agilities

-...

-### Statics
+### Statics/Balance

 * **Statics** are basically Balance Elements but held individually.
 All the handstands, footstands and support holds can be performed as individual static holds too (see [Balance](/terminology/Balance).
 But there are a few static holds which are only or mostly performed individually and not or rarely on partners, such as Forearmstands, Headstands or Cheststands.
 Additionally we will also list static holds that are not considered as elements in acrobatic gymnastics, but that are useful in course of the development of said elements and are therefore commonly used (or ought to be used as we think) in the strength and balance development of athletes, such as diverse yoga positions.
 * **Frogstand**, Sanskrit "Bakasana", ...